sophieawilkinson/mathsmodels/source/_posts/parrots.md

 Such pictures can look stunning and on first sight can appear very surprising.

-M C Escher was a master exponent who created many amazing tessellated pictures, some bases on animals.
+M C Escher was a master exponent who created many amazing tessellated pictures, some based on animals.
 Ours is in a similar style.

 The picture was made by copying the basic tessellation tile (a parrot) onto overhead projector slides, which the class cut out.